 Superhero activities are great ways to get to know your students at the beginning of the year- it doesn’t matter how old they are, they all have a favorite hero!
 Click here to try out my first days of school “superhero bio” activity FOR FREE today.

-It’s important that we teach them to be a good person both inside and outside of the classroom, wherever they may go, especially when no one is looking.
+It’s important that we teach them to be good people both inside and outside of the classroom, wherever they may go, especially when no one is looking.
 It also improves behavior in the classroom, as students are working hard to not only complete acts of kindness but share their accomplishments with others in their class.
 They will care about how they talk to you and other students because it is something you value.
 Bonus, by doing this activity you won’t take away any time in class on these acts of kindness, so you have nothing to lose.
-Have them spin before or after class and perform the act outside of class time, then shoot your an email with what they did.

 Decorate your classroom with inspirational quotes from comic book heroes.
 This one is self-explanatory.
 The benefit is that your classroom will have a theme.
 It will look cool.
 It will inspire students.
 It will create a welcoming, positive environment.
 For me, it improves my mood when I’m having a rough day.
 I love being able to just look at my wall and use the quotes for even my own inspiration.
 Since I do it, I know at least some of my students are doing it as well.